Little Women (1933 film): Score

-The score, composed by Max Steiner, was written for a 21-piece orchestra; the small size was a result of RKO’s lack of confidence in the film’s success.
+The score, composed by Max Steiner, was written for a 21-piece orchestra; the small size was a result of RKO's lack of confidence in the film's success.
 Steiner filled the score with music reminiscent of the mid-19th century, including classical pieces and lyrical songs.
 In his own words, Steiner wanted the score to sound “quaint and old-fashioned”.

-The main title theme, reminiscent of a Victorian lullaby, eventually becomes Jo’s theme.
-Her theme was later reused in the 1949 remake.
-Beth’s theme is the 19th-century song “Bloom, My Tiny Violet”.
-When she dies Steiner creates a sense of the afterlife by combining an orchestra with a vocalizing choir.
-While Cukor disliked Steiner’s score for its sentimentality, Hepburn enjoyed it.
+The main title theme, reminiscent of a Victorian lullaby, eventually becomes Jo's theme.
+This was reused in the 1949 remake.
+Beth's theme is the 19th-century song “Bloom, My Tiny Violet”.
+When she dies, Steiner creates a sense of the afterlife by combining an orchestra with a vocalizing choir.
+While Cukor disliked Steiner's score for its sentimentality, Hepburn enjoyed it.